 As media coverage of podcasting continues to emphasize the search for the “Netflix of podcasting,” commercialization has taken center stage.
 Meanwhile, some of us will be working to help organizations create effective audio content for employees, workers, sales representatives, and partners.

-Tim O’Brien is the producer and host of theand the founder of the Pittsburgh-based communications consultancy .
+Tim O’Brien is the producer and host of the Shaping Opinion podcast and the founder of the Pittsburgh-based communications consultancy O’Brien Communications.
 He has handled a range of complex internal and workplace communications matters.
-He can be reached at 412.854.8845 or .
+He can be reached at 412.854.8845 or [email protected].